 Direct irradiation with electrons deposits a great deal of energy in the target and photon conversion takes place in the isotope target.
 A large fraction of the electron energy goes into energy loss mechanisms that do not contribute to the production of photons.
 The second method, using a radiator generates photons in a material that is physically isolated from the isotope target and makes heat management simpler.

 High energy bremsstrahlung photons are produced when electrons from an accelerator encounter a target.
 For sufficiently high Z targets, a large fraction of the electron energy is converted into bremsstrahlung photons.
 While the photo-nuclear peak cross-sections are generally lower than for proton induced reactions, photo-nuclear resonant cross sections have large widths.
 This feature, in conjunction with the large flux of photons that can be produced at high power electron accelerators, enables substantial yields of desired isotopes by photo-production because the yields are proportional to the integral of the flux and the cross section.
 In addition, the high penetrating power of photons enables much thicker targets than can be used with proton beams, which further boosts photo-nuclear yields, and alleviates some of the heating and corrosion issues encountered when using high power density proton beams.
+Jefferson Lab houses two Superconducting Radio Frequency electron accelerators well suited for this R&D. One is the Low-energy Electron Recirculator Facility (LERF) and the Continuous-wave Electron Beam Accelerator Facility (CEBAF).
+The capabilities of these accelerators will be described in the Proposed Research and Methods section.

 Photonuclear Reactions as a Source of Radioisotopes

 The fundamental production mechanism that we propose to explore is photo-nuclear reactions at giant dipole resonance energies (nuclear excitation energies in the 10-50 MeV region).
 Note that, historically, this production mechanism has been discounted because of the difficulties in separating chemically-identical species that are produced from (γ, n) reactions in the original target, which results in a low specific activity of the final product.
 We propose to focus on production of species that differ chemically from the target, which are produced from (γ, charged-particle) reactions.
 These photo-nuclear reactions create daughter species with a different atomic number from the target.
 In these cases, chemical separation is often feasible for separation and high specific activity can be achieved.
-Appendix 7 describes photo-production process.
+First, though, we discuss the photo-production process.